 IBL students are required to obtain a minimum grade of C- (as described in respective course syllabi), with no more than one grade below C- in all 100 and 200 level EC, LO, and MA courses.
-If a student receives a D in any 100 or 200 level IBL core course, they may appeal to the Dean of the Loeb-Sullivan School to allow the course use for degree completion with the understanding that the 2.25 Core GPA must also be met.
+If a student receives a D in any 100 or 200 level EC, LO, or MA course, they may appeal to the Department Chair of the Loeb-Sullivan School to allow the course use for degree completion with the understanding that the 2.25 Core GPA must also be met.
 Students must also earn a minimum grade of C- (as described in respective course syllabi) in all 300 and 400 EC, LO, and MA courses.